2024 Democrats Abroad presidential primary

 The 2024 Democrats Abroad presidential primary took place from March 5, 2024, to March 12, 2024, allowing U.S. citizens residing outside the United States and those officially affiliated with Democrats Abroad to participate in the Democratic Party primaries for the 2024 presidential election.
-The 2024 Democrats Abroad primary allocated a total of 21 delegates to the 2024 Democratic National Convention.
-The contest began on March 5, 2024, and ended on Super Tuesday alongside primaries in 16 other states and territories.
+The global primary allocated 13 delegates to the 2024 Democratic National Convention, with 4 additional votes represented by 8 unpledged delegates.

+The contest went on from Super Tuesday (alongside primaries in 16 states and territories) until 7 days later.
 Official results of the primary were released on March 19, 2024.
-President Biden won in a landslide, though Uncommitted did win 6 countries, while Marianne Williamson won 1.
+President Joe Biden won with a decisive result of 80%, though the Uncommitted National Movement closely missed out on winning a few delegates and did win the vote in six countries, while author Marianne Williamson also won in one country.

 Candidates

 The following candidates were certified to appear on the ballot for Democrats Abroad.